togwand/nixos/README.md

 # nixos-config

 My simple NixOS configurations flake, using home-manager as a NixOS module.
-Only unstable since stable is still worse for my use case.
+Only unstable since stable is still worse for my use case

 Imperative flake config installation (from installation media):